cyf1007818747/nextjs-calendar/README.md

-## Next.js Calendar
+## Next.js Finance App

-This is an Next JS Calendar app containerized in Docker, using GraphQL, Prisma, deployed on AWS Kubernetics.
+This is an Next JS Finance App containerized in Docker, using GraphQL, Prisma, deployed on AWS Kubernetics.

 This project is ongoing.